-This file contains the latest reported basic information on each respondent, e.g., sociodemographic variables like age in years (tx29000), born in Germany (tx29005), gender (t700001), currently employed (tx29060), but also household characteristics, etc. It also contains meta information about some episodes like the number of main employment spells (tx29904).
+This file contains the latest reported basic information on each respondent, e.g., sociodemographic variables like age in years ($t \times 29000$), born in Germany ($t \times 29005$), gender ($t \times 290001$), currently employed ($t \times 29060$), but also household characteristics, etc. It also contains meta information about some episodes like the number of main employment spells ($t \times 29904$).
 This data is generated from the pTarget files and a number of spell files.
 The Basics file is updated prospectively.
 That is, the file is cross-sectional (i. e., one row per person) and always includes updated information from the latest panel wave a respondent has participated.
 This simplified data structure can help to gain a first insight in the data.
 However, it should be handled with care, as it may not feature the best information about the respondent.
 This dataset only contains data from CATI interviews, information from CAWIs is not integrated.
 Please use this file only to get a first overview of the data.
 Use the original panel or episode files for analyses!

-Example 1 (Stata): Working with Basics (find R example here)
+Stata 1: Working with Basics (find R example here)

+'''

+open the data file

+use ${datapath}/SC5_CohortProfile_D${version}.dta, clear

-open the data file use \${datapath}/SC5_CohortProfile_D\${version}.dta, clear merge the data from Basics, enhancing every entry in CohortProfile (i.e. every wave, this is why m:1 merge is needed) with information from Basics merge m:1 ID_t using \${datapath}/SC5_Basics_D\${version}.dta
+merge the data from Basics, enhancing every entry in CohortProfile (i.e. every wave, this is why m:1 merge is needed) with information from Basics merge m:1 ID_t using ${datapath}/SC5_Basics_D${version}.dta tabulate gender by wave tab wave t700001 please note that now, you have the most recent information known about respondents in every wave.
+This does not have to be equal to the information actually surveyed in that wave!

-change language to english (defaults to german)

-label language en

-tabulate gender by wave

-tab wave t700001

-please note that now, you have the most recent information known about respondents

-in every wave.
-This does not have to be equal to the information actually surveyed

-in that wave!

-Proceed at your own risk!
+Proceed at your own risk! '''